madskristensen/Tweakster/README.md

 Inspired by the suggestion [CTRL+W should close the current tab as a default key bind](https://developercommunity.visualstudio.com/idea/351232/ctrlw-should-close-the-current-tab-as-a-default-ke.html).

 By default, this extension will re-purpose the command currently using **Ctrl+W** to close the active open document.

+<h4 id="addfolder">Keyboard shortcut to <i>Add New Folder</i></h4>

+Inspired by the suggestion [shortcut to add new folder](https://developercommunity.visualstudio.com/idea/572354/shortcut-to-add-new-folder.html).

+**Shift+Alt+F** now adds a new folder to your project.
+When a document is open in the editor and has focus, the new folder will be a sibling to that document.

 ### Build